Select Language

 When can I return to my daily activities?

-The treatment is done on a day surgery basis and usually takes 50-70 minutes to complete.
+Shockwave treatment for kidney stones is done on a day surgery basis and usually takes 50-70 minutes to complete.
 After the treatment, you may experience some pain or discomfort in the back or side where the stone is located, and there may be some blood in your urine.
 However, most patients are able to return to their daily activities within a few days.

 Am I Suitable For ESWL?